nsrr/cfs-documentation/pages/manuals/polysomnography/17-14-00-scoring-procedures.md

 ## 17.14 Scoring Procedures

+For more details on scoring rules, please refer to the <u>Family Reading Center PSG Manual</u>.

 Setup of the screen used for scoring should be the same on all scorers’ computers.
 The setup used for staging and scoring arousals is saved in the polygraph <u>Family Staging.pol</u>.
 The setup used for scoring respiratory events is saved in the polygraph <u>Family Respi.pol</u>.

 1. <u>Sleep stages assigned and arousals scored</u> according to the rules below.
 This is done using polygraph Family Staging.